learn-co-students/moving-things-with-javascript-bootcamp-prep-000/README.md

 1. Explain how to update an element's position on the page
 2. Practice updating an element's position on the page
-3. Practice moving an element in response to a browser event
+3. Practicea moving an element in response to a browser event

 ## Introduction